somekindofdesign/ultimate-decision-maker/README.md

 <ul>
     <li><strong>Space between content:</strong> Empty divs before the game function is executed are creating unnecessary space between the game and related content (score and reset) requiring additional scrolling on mobile.</li>
     <li><strong>Game reset position:</strong> Currently when the user resets the game on tablet or mobile devices, the page reloads and the user is brought back to the top of the page and away from the game.
 A different solution is required to reset the scores while preserving the scroll position.</li>
-    <li><strong>How-to compare function:</strong> The function appears not to work beyond the first if statement (a tie).
-No errors are visible in the console, no errors are visible in jshint and attempts to debug using console.log have been unsuccessful as the log appears at every point tested.
-Although this is not part of the main function of the site, it should be given priority for debugging as it is completely broken and potentially very frustrating for users, compared to other bugs in this list.</li>
     <li><strong>Form success:</strong> After submitting the form the user sees a new tab open and a confirmation page from the Code Institute's form dump.
 A solution is required to prevent the tab opening without blocking the data from being sent.</li>
     <li><strong>Form input clear:</strong> After submitting the form the data the user has entered into the input fields remain there.
 An event listener was added to clear them once the submit was clicked but this cleared the fields before the data was posted.
 An attempt to add a delay after the event was not successfully debugged before the project deadline and removed from this iteration.</li>
+    <li><strong>How-to compare function:</strong> The function appears not to work beyond the first if statement (a tie).
+No errors are visible in the console, no errors are visible in jshint and attempts to debug using console.log have been unsuccessful as the log appears at every point tested.
+Although this is not part of the main function of the site, it has been removed from this iteration of the project.
+All code written so far is saved outside the project.</li>
 </ul>

 [Back to top](#welcome-to-the-ultimate-decision-maker)